 A Gemini Award-winning broadcaster and acclaimed author, Scott Russell will bring vast experience, passion and knowledge to his role as host of CBC's coverage of the Rio 2016 Paralympic Games.
 He will host Paralympic Games Afternoon, Paralympic Games Primetime and the Paralympic Games Daily Wrap-Up for the duration of the Games.
 Russell also serves as host of CBC Sports' Road To The Olympic Games, alongside co-host Andi Petrillo each weekend.
 Russell's unparalleled enthusiasm for amateur sport shines through in every aspect of his work for the network.

-A CBC Sports veteran of more than 25 years, Russell has covered 11 Olympic Games including CBC's coverage of the Sochi 2014 Olympic Winter Games
+A CBC Sports veteran of more than 25 years, Russell has covered 12 Olympic Games including his most recent role as host of Olympic Games Primetime

-for 14 years.
-Outside of his hosting duties, Russell authors the insightful Field of Play blog at CBCSports.ca
+.
+Outside of his hosting duties, Russell authors the insightful Field of Play blog at cbcsports.ca

 where he discusses the world of sport from all angles.